School Wildflower Meadow Photography Competition

 Tips for photos

-• Find a quiet place to sit in nature
+• find a quiet place to sit in nature

-• Try to be still so the environment around you gets used to your presence
+• try to be still so the environment around you gets used to your presence

-• Think about what you can see, hear, touch and smell
+• think about what you can see, hear, touch and smell

-• After being still for a while and absorbing the area around you, you may be inspired to take a photograph of something which was not initially obvious to you.
+• after being still for a while and absorbing the area around you, you may be inspired to take a photograph of something which was not initially obvious to you.

-• We are only allowing one entry per person, so take your time, take a few pictures and pick your favourite.
+• we are only allowing one entry per person, so take your time, take a few pictures and pick your favourite.

 Tips for writing about your photo